yurii-github/my-library/README.md

 - books categories
 - book cover saved to database
 - book cover can be imported from PDF (you need to have [ghostScript](https://www.ghostscript.com/))
-- themed (JqueryUI)
+- fully themed (JqueryUI)
 - i18n
-- mysql and sqlite support
+- MySQL and SQLite support
 - synchronization with filesystem (renames, deletes)
 - migrations
 - compact: optimizes DB via run vacuum for SQLite or table optimization for MySQL